Emma-NYL/vae-gan-captioning/README.md

 ## My Contribution

-* Designed and implemented the **VAE-GAN fusion architecture**
+- Designed and implemented the VAE-GAN fusion architecture for visual feature learning
-* Built the end-to-end caption generation pipeline
+- Built the end-to-end image captioning pipeline
-* Developed prediction and evaluation scripts
+- Developed prediction and evaluation modules
-* Organized the project structure for reproducibility and clarity
+- Organized the repository structure for reproducibility and external review

 ## What I Learned